AnonymousAE-MobiCom24/Polaris/README.md

 3. After successfully programming the Arduino code to the sensor array, you can use the Python code in the '/Read_Raw_Sensor' directory to read the raw sensor data.

-## Running the sensing pipeline
-Once the sensor array is programmed, you can run the Polaris' sensing pipeline.
-You can find the sensing code in the `/Sensing_Pipeline` directory, please see the related [README](./Sensing_Pipeline/README.md) file.

 ## Tag fabrication
 In our protetype, we use an ultra-thin and durable PVC plane with a thickness of 0.2 mm as the substrate and Neodymium (NdFeB) magnets.